linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 - Product sales
 - Business leads
 - Viral success
-- That the YouTube algorithm will suddenly fall in love with you

 I will prepare and publish the content, but audience reaction and platform performance cannot be guaranteed.

 #### Are refunds available?

 Membership payments and refunds are managed by YouTube.

-You will need to contact YouTube if you want to request a refund.

-I do not manually control YouTube membership refunds.
+You will need to contact YouTube if you want to request a refund, because I do not manually control YouTube membership refunds.

 ## Recording Services Outside YouTube